 - Proof of ownership

 - YTD P&L

 - YTD Balance sheet

 The bank or SBA may require life insurance on Key Individuals, that is you.
 You may want to consider getting screened early so they are not waiting for you.

-The SBA will also take a first lien on the business assets, should you go into default, they would have the right recoup their losses by liquidating the business assets first followed by any personal assets you put up for collateral.
+The SBA will also take a first lien on the business assets, should you go into default, they would have the right to recoup their losses by liquidating the business assets first, followed by any personal assets you put up for collateral.

-Hopefully we've convinced you of massive benefits to securing an SBA loan despite the rigorous process it requires.
+Hopefully, we've convinced you of the massive benefits of securing an SBA loan despite the rigorous process it requires.
 Imagine the different ways you can stretch your cash to make it work for you.